 Or dine at one of the top wineries in the world and enjoy a casual, modern menu at the Stonyridge Veranda on Waiheke Island.
 Whether you stop for lunch or dinner, you’re guaranteed the ultimate foodie experience.

-Wine Paths creates luxury holidays to New Zealand for travelers who want the perfect blend of nature, gastronomy and culture.
+Wine Paths creates luxury holidays to New Zealand for travellers who want the perfect blend of nature, gastronomy and culture.
 Get more information about discovering the land of kiwis and movie sets with our local expert, Sam.